phillycocoa/website/content/meeting-agenda.md

 ---
 type: page
-title: July Meeting Agenda
+title: August Meeting Agenda
 ---

-# July Meeting Agenda
+# August Meeting Agenda

-[Event Meeting Notes](https://docs.google.com/document/d/139RhwIxu0wPmzl2XneFPdqygq3coQZYfcT48grpvTkI/edit?usp=sharing) -- Everyone is encouraged to participate and edit our meeting notes on Google Docs during and after the meeting.

-The next [Philly CocoaHeads][PC] meeting will be **Thursday, July 13th from 6:30pm - 9:00pm** at [IndyHall, on the 3rd floor of the Colonial Penn Building at 4th and Market][IndyHall].
+The next [Philly CocoaHeads][PC] meeting will be **Thursday, August 10th from 6:30pm - 9:00pm** at [IndyHall, on the 3rd floor of the Colonial Penn Building at 4th and Market][IndyHall].
 After meeting drinks will commence at [National Mechanics][NationalMechanics] at 22 South 3rd Street.

 [PC]:http://phillycocoa.org
 [IndyHall]:https://www.indyhall.org/